jlbradley1844/jlbradley1844.github.io/_drafts/and-why-the-youth-group-never-worked.md

 * of the 5 alpha men, 3 have steady girlfriends, and 1 other has one but isn't disclosing
-* of the rest, 3 of the beta men and 2 of the beta women themselves are also exclusive.
+* of the rest, 3 of the beta men and 2 of the beta women themselves are also exclusive with someone else
-Let's rerun the numbers again, after adjustin the pool:
+Let's rerun the numbers again, after adjusting the depleted pool:
 3 available alpha women: there will be
   3 * .666 * .5 * 1 = 1 potential pairings with available alpha guy
   3 * .666 * .5 * 1 = 1 potential pairings with the unavailable alpha guy